Harmos274/SQA-Assignment/README.md

 #### Never assume that the code will run

-A very common mistake is to review a code, assuming that the code you are reviewing is working as intended. **ALWAYS** run the code on your own to check everything works as expected.
+A very common mistake is to review a code, assuming that the code you are reviewing is working as intended. **ALWAYS** run the code on your own to check that everything works as expected.
 The last thing you want is to face an emergency while production is broken due to a piece of code you reviewed.